 On November 18, 2014, the Tompkins County Legislature unanimously adopted a resolution recognizing that freedom from domestic violence is a fundamental human right.
 For more information about the adopted resolution, please click here.
 On December 8, 2014, the Ithaca Town Board followed and adopted a similar resolution.
-The following week, on December 17, 2014, the Lansing Town Board adopted a similar resolution, as did the Village of Cayuga Heights on January 12, 2015.
+The following week, on December 17, 2014, the Lansing Town Board adopted a similar resolution.
 The Tompkins County Council of Governments additionally passed a resolution declaring freedom from domestic violence a human right on January 22, 2015.
 Lastly, the Ithaca Common Council passed another similar resolution on March 4, 2015.
 Nationwide, 24 county, town, and municipal governments have also recognized this right through resolutions.

 The Center and Clinic will continue their advocacy efforts and focus on two strategies for implementing these resolutions to ensure direct and meaningful protections for survivors of domestic violence in our community.
 The Clinic will carry out these strategies in partnership with the Advocacy Center, the Tompkins County Office of Human Rights, and the Tompkins County Human Rights Commission.